India and indianization

 However, given that much of this knowledge was confined to the brahmin caste and not something that ordinary Indian merchants would have been familiar with, it seems unlikely that commercial contacts alone could be responsible for the dissemination.
 We can thus imagine an exchange whereby ordinary Indian merchants first helped instill a taste for things Indian among local rulers who then, on their own initiative, invited high-caste scholars and artists from India to settle in their kingdoms.

 There were many indianized states throughout East Asia.
 This is only a small sample:

 Medang, 800s-1100s, was a Hindu-Buddhist kingdom on Java in today’s Indonesia.
-They built the Borobudur, a Buddist temple complex, and the Prambanan, a Hindu temple complex.
+They built the Borobudur, a Buddhist temple complex, and the Prambanan, a Hindu temple complex.
 At the court of the Medang rulers Indian texts where translated, but the culture included distinct Javanese influences.
-Medang buildings are known for their bas-reliefs which often include long quotations from Buddhist texts.
+Medang buildings are known for their bas-reliefs which often include long quotations from Buddhist sutras, holy texts.